 Exonerated ex-inmates owed $2.5M, snagged by budget woes

-December 28 - The state's budget impasse has put a hold on payments to former Illinois inmates who've been exonerated of crimes.
-The Pantagraph reports 14 men are owed a total of $2.5 million as compensation for the years they served in prison before they received certificates of innocence from the state.
+Illinois' budget impasse has put a hold on millions of dollars in payments to former inmates who've been exonerated of crimes.
+Fourteen men are owed a total of $2.5 million as compensation for the years they served in prison before they received certificates of innocence from the state.

 Add your comments below